JimDesu/basis-lang/spec.md

   composition is intended.
 ```

 The warning is informational — the language admits the import and resolves via H.5.
-The warning is suppressible via a mechanism whose exact surface is OQ-5 (forwarded to the implementation thread).
+Tooling may provide a suppression mechanism; the surface for it is not specified here.

 The motivation for the warning: silent instance composition through transitive imports is a recurring class of bugs in extensible class systems.
 Surfacing the composition explicitly at import time gives the user a chance to inspect the resolution.